Alcudia Spain Travel Guide

 For conscientious travel experiences, consider tour operators like G Adventures.

-Be aware of animal welfare issues; avoid activities that exploit animals.
+Be aware of animal welfare issues; don't participate in animal exploitation.
 Caution with scams or exploitative practices.
 Avoid overtourism by visiting during shoulder or low seasons.
 For conservation efforts with a store, visit The Rainforest Site.

 Your travel choices positively impact the livelihoods of local residents and artisans.